andykent/river-event-stream/README.md

 * includeInserts: true by default, setting to false will mean insert events aren't outputted.
 * includeRemoves: false by default, setting to true will emit remove events.
 These can be useful when doing aggregations.
 * streamName: 'stream' by default, you can pass any valid SQL identifier to be used to identify your stream in the query e.g. 'FROM myStream'
+* multiplexed: false by default, setting multiplexed to true allows you to run a query that joins on mutiple streams.
+When this option is true the input stream should take the form of tuples, e.g. ['myStream', {data}], ['myOtherStream', {data}], ['myStream', {data}]